joshf/Indication/README.markdown

 4. Open up http://yoursite.com/Indication/install in your browser and enter your database/user details
 5. Delete the "installer" folder from your server
 6. Login to the admin panel using the username and password you set during the install process
-7. Add your downloads
+7. Add your links
 8. Indication should now be set up

 Usage:
 ------

-The main script is called like this: /get.php?id=mydownload1
+The main script is called like this: /get.php?id=mylink1

-Replace ID with the ID name/number of your URL, for example: http://yoursite.com/Indication/get.php?id=mydownload1
+Replace ID with the ID name/number of your URL, for example: http://yoursite.com/Indication/get.php?id=mylink1

-So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/Indication/get.php?id=mydownload1
+So instead of linking to http://yoursite.com/some/directory/mylink1.zip, link to http://yoursite.com/Indication/get.php?id=mylink1

-To find this URL select the download and click the Maginifying glass icon whilst on the admin page
+To find this URL select the link and click the Maginifying glass icon whilst on the admin page

-This will log the count of the download and redirect the user to the file or web page
+This will log the count of the link and redirect the user to the file or web page

-This script can also be called via $_POST just set the name of your form to "id" and the value to the ID you wish to download
+This script can also be called via $_POST just set the name of your form to "id" and the value to the ID you wish to link

-To show the download count for an ID, call http://yoursite.com/Indication/display.php?id=mydownload1.
+To show the link count for an ID, call http://yoursite.com/Indication/display.php?id=mylink1.
 This could be done by linking directly to display.php, using an iframe or by using a PHP include

 **Examples:**